sauvc/streaming-scripts/README.md

 2. Change permissions to give the user execute access to `runstream.sh`

+3. Create `/var/log/stream.log` to log any issues with the scripts.

-3. To ensure that the `runstream.sh` script runs at reboot, add a instruction the to cronttab
+4. To ensure that the `runstream.sh` script runs at reboot, add a instruction the to cronttab

   Edit crontab using `crontab -e`.
 Add `@reboot /home/pi/runstream.sh > /var/log/stream.log 2>&1`